mahsam/GetData_CourseProject/CodeBook.md

 ## Purpose
-Create a tidy dataset based on the mean and standard deviation variables in the human activity recognition using smartphones dataset.
+Create a tidy dataset based on the mean and standard deviation variables in the Human Activity Recognition Using Smartphones dataset.

 ## Introduction
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.